laminlabs/lamin-blog/docs/annbatch.md

 tweet: https://x.com/fabian_theis/status/2043739617787093016
 ---

 The demand for AI in omics has grown at an unprecedented rate, with state-of-the-art models now routinely trained on datasets exceeding the terabyte scale.
 To make that process more efficient, we developed `annbatch`,[^gold26] a high-performance data loader built on `anndata` that enables loading speeds of 60k samples/second and more, at least a factor of 3 higher than the fastest recent alternatives.

-Since `anndata`[^virshup24] released a first disk-backed data loader (`AnnCollection`) in 2019, better implementations have been developed, for instance, as used in SCimilarity[^scimilarity25] or Cellarium around 2022.[^cellarium22]
+Since `anndata`[^virshup24] released a first disk-backed data loader (`AnnCollection`) in 2019, better implementations have been developed, for instance, as used in SCimilarity[^scimilarity25], Cellarium[^cellarium22] or BioNEMO.[^bionemo24]
 Based on these improvements, some of us helped develop `MappedCollection`[^mappedcollection24] to address the need for true weighted random sampling in 2023.
 This came, however, at a significant performance cost compared to approaches that load contiguous chunks, such as NVIDIA Merlin[^merlin20] or the `tiledbsoma` loader of CELLxGENE.[^cellxgene-census-pytorch] In 2025, `scDataset`[^dascenzo25] and SLAF[^slaf] have been introduced with significant performance improvements.

 With `annbatch`,[^gold26] we developed an `anndata`-based loader that optimizes loading contiguous chunks, assumes pre-shuffling, and uses the popular `.zarr` array format.[^zarr-v2] It reaches 60k samples/second and more[^gold26] on the Tahoe-100M dataset,[^zhang25] which stores transcriptional profiles of 100M cells (**Figure 1**).
 For reproducibility and to showcase the conversion of the original collection of `.h5ad` files to a collection of `.zarr` stores, benchmarks were tracked with data lineage (**Figure 2**).